paulromeijn/AERIUS-QGIS-plugins/docs/3.6/01_generate_calc_input.md

 ![dialog](img/generate_aerius_calculator_input_dlg_cp.png)

-Those are typically stand alone GML files to upload to AERIUS Connect for calulating depositions at your peronally picked locations.
+Those are typically stand alone GML files to upload to AERIUS Connect for calculating depositions at your personally picked locations.
 The input must be a point layer.

+Only in the UK it's possible to add `road local fraction NO2` and `Entity Reference` values.

 ### Time Varying Profiles